rehierl/node-tree-outliner/algorithm-about.md

           ^                                    ^
 ```

-All operations associated with a single token need to be seen as being grouped
+All operations associated with a single token need to be seen as being executed
-into a single atomic operation and as being executed in a single step.
-As such,
+in a single step (i.e. as a single atomic operation).
+As such, any pointer can
-any pointer can only refer to all associated operations as a whole.
-As a result,
+only refer to all associated operations as a whole.
-and if an inner substep of a token is relevant, the corresponding token needs
-to be split up into separate tokens.

 A token is said to have been executed if, and only if, all of the events that
 are associated with it have been executed (partially executing a token is not
 possible).
+If an inner substep of a token is relevant, the corresponding token
+needs to be broken apart into separate tokens.

 Placing a cursor at a certain point of interest has the following meaning:

-* Any preceeding token was executed (past).
+* Any preceeding token was already executed (past).
 * The token at the cursor's position is about to be executed (present).
-* None of the subsequent tokens has been executed (future).
+* None of the subsequent tokens has been executed yet (future).

 At no point within a sequence is it allowed to make any assumptions with regards
 to subsequent/future tokens other than what is guaranteed by HTML or the tree
 traversal itself:

 * Each enter event corresponds with an exit event.
-This means that once a
+This means that once some node
-  node is entered, it is guaranteed that, at some point, there will be
+  was entered, it is guaranteed that, at some point, there will be corresponding
-  corresponding exit event.
+  exit event.
 * Unless guaranteed by HTML, it must not be assumed that, once some node was
   entered, another node with certain expected characteristics will be entered
   some time after (or even at all).